 qcow2, a copy on write format, but may use more disk.
 For more information about the image formats for your VM, see Disk image file formats in the QEMU documentation.

 VMRuntimecustom resource include a

 Statussection.
-Anthos VM Runtime is enabled and working when
+VM Runtime on Google Distributed Cloud is enabled and working when

 virtctl client tool

 To create and manage VMs, install the virtctl client tool.

 The credentials let you authenticate and download the